-STEP 4 - Verify Fail-back to the Primary (using the Take over button)
+STEP 4 - Verify Fail-back to the Primary (Using the Take Over Button)

-- 1. On the Primary unit, click the [Advanced] option in the information box, then click the Take Over button. - 2.
+- 1. On the Primary appliance, click the [Advanced] option in the information box, then click the Take Over button. - 2.
 Verify that the Primary's status has changed to Active: